 CBD Decision 15/4 on the Kunming-Montreal Global Biodiversity Framework, in particular Target 2 to ensure that at least 30 per cent of areas of degraded terrestrial, inland water, and marine and coastal ecosystems are under effective restoration and Target 3 to conserve at least 30 per cent of terrestrial and inland water areas, and of marine and coastal areas, as well as CBD Decision VII/4 on the revised programme of work of biological diversity of inland water ecosystems, and in particular goal 1.3 to enhance the conservation status of inland water biological diversity through rehabilitation and restoration of degraded ecosystems and the recovery of threatened species;,

 CITES Resolutions Conf.
 10.12 (Rev.) on the conservation of sturgeons, Conf.
 11.13 on the introduction of a universal caviar labelling system, and Conf.
-12.7 (Rev. COP17CoP13) setting out a number of conservation management measures for sturgeon and paddlefish, including fishery management programmes, improving legislation, promoting regional agreements, development of marking systems, aquaculture, a universal caviar labelling system, and the control of illicit trade, as well as CITES Decision 19.175 & 19.176 Labelling system for trade in caviar and Decisions 19.189 to 19.191 Aquatic species listed on the CITES Appendices, [and all species listed on CITES Appendix I-III, including the COP19 listing of seven new freshwater stingray species on Appendix II, and the COP20 listing of the genus Anguilla],; and
+12.7 (Rev. COP17CoP13) sets out a number of conservation management measures for sturgeon and paddlefish, including fishery management programmes, improving legislation, promoting regional agreements, development of marking systems, aquaculture, a universal caviar labelling system, and the control of illicit trade, as well as all species listed on CITES Appendix I-III, including the COP19 listing of seven new freshwater stingray species on Appendix II,; and

 the FAO Code of Conduct for Responsible Fisheries, dealing mainly with good practice and policy development for freshwater and marine fisheries as outlined in its General Principles in Article 6, also giving recommendations for transboundary cooperation, inter alia, in Article 6.12 and Article 7.1.3,;